zopefoundation/developer_docs/source/subversion-writable-checkouts.rst

   For the rest, follow the instructions in the non-Windows section above, but use your PuTTY session name as the hostname.

-  Line endings

-    See the **important note on SubversionConfigurationForLineEndings**.

-  Rules

-    If you plan to do any checkins, make sure you know and follow the CommitterGuidelines!